nataliabarredat-pixel/Week0/README.md

-# NatProy | Complete Couple Wedding Planner Platform 🌸
+# NatProj | Complete Couple Wedding Planner Platform 🌸

 Welcome to the **NatProy** repository.
 This project is a premium, luxury wedding planning application designed to handle a couple's entire planning workspace.